How does counseling help?

 - Coping mechanisms to allow you to work through situations which typically cause you anxiety, fear, or avoidance.

-- Stress-management techniques to apply to deal with stress within your everyday life, such as with your job and family.
+- Stress-management techniques to apply to deal with stress within your everyday life.

 - Skills and techniques to help you better navigate relationships, or to work through relationship troubles.